EPIC-guide/epic-guide.github.io/_life/hiking.md

 Hikes further away from EPFL, which in principle could be done in a day but require an early start and a day pass:
 1. [Brienzergrat](https://swissfamilyfun.com/brienzer-rothorn-ridge-trail/)
 2. Männlichen -- Eigergletscher -- Alpiglen
-3. Murren -- Schilthorn -- Griesalp
+3. _Murren -- Schilthorn -- Griesalp_ Add Schilthorn to [this](https://schweizmobil.ch/en/hiking-in-switzerland/route-1/stage-12)
 4. [Stoos Ridge](https://swissfamilyfun.com/stoos-ridgeline-hike/)
 5. Stanserhorn -- Arvigrat Ridge
 6. Federspitz